Bigg Boss Malayalam: Mohanlal Begins The Show In Style And Here Is The Complete List Of Contestants

 - Mohanlal To Take Over The Reins As AMMA President?

-Bigg Boss Malayalam, the much awaited television reality show has commenced.
+Bigg Boss Malayalam, the much-awaited television reality show has commenced.
 Hosted by Mollywood's superstar Mohanlal, the show is the Malayalam version of the popular reality show Bigg Boss.
 The Bigg Boss Malayalam is being aired on Asianet and the grand premiere of the show was held on June 24, 2018.

-Mohanlal has won the hearts of the audiences as the host of Bigg Boss Malayalam and his unique style of presentation is definitely the biggest highlights of the show.
+Mohanlal has won the hearts of the audiences as the host of Bigg Boss Malayalam, and his unique style of presentation is definitely the biggest highlight of the show.
 The actor introduced the 16 contestants of the show.
 Keep scrolling down to know more about the contestants of Bigg Boss Malayalam.

 Shwetha Menon